byucsstudent/en444/instruction/per-unit-system/per-unit-system.md

 # Per-Unit System

-The per-unit system is a method used to simplify power system calculations by normalizing voltages, currents, impedances, and power with respect to a chosen base value.
-This normalization process eliminates the need to refer impedances through transformers, significantly simplifying calculations involving power systems with multiple voltage levels.
-It also provides a more intuitive understanding of system behavior, as values are typically expressed as percentages of their base values.
-This system is widely used in power system analysis, protection, and control.
+The per-unit system is a method used in power system analysis to simplify calculations by normalizing voltage, current, impedance, and power with respect to a chosen base value.
+This normalization eliminates the need to refer impedances to a common voltage level, which greatly simplifies calculations, especially in systems with multiple voltage transformations (e.g., transformers).
+It provides a consistent and easily comparable way to represent electrical quantities, regardless of the voltage or power level.
+It reduces the chance of errors and makes it easier to compare different power system components.
+Quantities are expressed as a fraction (or percentage) of a chosen base value.

-Why use per-unit?
-Imagine trying to analyze a power grid with dozens of transformers, each stepping the voltage up or down.
-Without per-unit calculations, you'd constantly be converting impedances from one voltage level to another.
-This is tedious and prone to error.
-The per-unit system streamlines this process, making calculations much easier to manage.

-### Basic Concepts

-The per-unit value of any quantity is defined as the ratio of the actual value to a chosen base value.
-The base value is a reference value chosen for that particular quantity.
-The per-unit value is dimensionless.

-Mathematically, this is expressed as:

-`Quantity (per-unit) = Actual Quantity / Base Quantity`

-The key quantities involved in per-unit calculations are:

-*   **Voltage (V):** Represents the electrical potential difference.
-*   **Current (I):** Represents the flow of electrical charge.
-*   **Impedance (Z):** Represents the opposition to the flow of alternating current.
-*   **Power (S):** Represents the rate at which electrical energy is transferred (complex power).
-*   **Apparent Power (S):** The magnitude of complex power, expressed in volt-amperes (VA).
-*   **Active Power (P):** The real part of complex power, expressed in watts (W).
-*   **Reactive Power (Q):** The imaginary part of complex power, expressed in volt-amperes reactive (VAR).

-### Base Value Selection
+## Base Values

-The selection of base values is crucial for the per-unit system.
-Typically, two base values are chosen independently, and the remaining base values are derived from these two.
-Commonly, the base apparent power (S<sub>base</sub>) and base voltage (V<sub>base</sub>) are selected.

-Once S<sub>base</sub> and V<sub>base</sub> are selected, the base current (I<sub>base</sub>) and base impedance (Z<sub>base</sub>) can be calculated as follows:
+The foundation of the per-unit system lies in selecting appropriate base values.
+Two base values are independently chosen, and the other base values are derived from these.
+Typically, the base apparent power ($S_{base}$) and base voltage ($V_{base}$) are chosen.
+Once these are selected, the base current ($I_{base}$) and base impedance ($Z_{base}$) can be calculated as follows:

-`I_base = S_base / V_base`

-`Z_base = V_base / I_base = V_base^2 / S_base`

-For three-phase systems, the base values are usually defined on a per-phase basis.
-So, V<sub>base</sub> is the line-to-neutral voltage and S<sub>base</sub> is the three-phase apparent power.
-The base current and impedance are still calculated using the same formulas above.
+$I_{base} = \frac{S_{base}}{V_{base}}$

+$Z_{base} = \frac{V_{base}^2}{S_{base}}$

+It's crucial to understand that the choice of base values is *arbitrary*, but consistency is key.
+Once base values are selected, they must be used throughout the entire calculation for that particular system.

 **Example:**

-Let's say we have a 13.8 kV/480 V, 500 kVA transformer.
-We can choose a base apparent power of 500 kVA and a base voltage of 13.8 kV on the high-voltage side.
-Then, on the low-voltage side, the base voltage is 480 V, and the base apparent power remains the same, 500 kVA.
+Let's say we have a power system with a base apparent power of 100 MVA and a base voltage of 13.8 kV.
+Then:

+$I_{base} = \frac{100 \times 10^6 \text{ VA}}{13.8 \times 10^3 \text{ V}} = 7246.38 \text{ A}$

+$Z_{base} = \frac{(13.8 \times 10^3 \text{ V})^2}{100 \times 10^6 \text{ VA}} = 1.9044 \ \Omega$

+## Per-Unit Conversion

+Once the base values are known, any actual value can be converted to a per-unit value using the following general formula:

+$Quantity_{pu} = \frac{Quantity_{actual}}{Quantity_{base}}$

+For example, if a line has an impedance of 0.9522 $\Omega$ and our base impedance is 1.9044 $\Omega$ (as calculated above), then the per-unit impedance is:

+$Z_{pu} = \frac{0.9522 \ \Omega}{1.9044 \ \Omega} = 0.5 \ pu$

+Similarly, any voltage, current, or power can be converted to per-unit values using their respective base values.

+## Advantages of the Per-Unit System

+The per-unit system offers several significant advantages:

+*   **Simplified Calculations:** Eliminates the need to refer impedances across transformers, simplifying network analysis.
+*   **Consistent Representation:** Provides a consistent way to represent electrical quantities, regardless of the voltage or power level.
+*   **Reduced Errors:** Reduces the chance of errors in calculations.
+*   **Easy Comparison:** Makes it easier to compare different power system components.
+Typical impedance values for generators, transformers, and lines often fall within a relatively narrow range when expressed in per-unit.
+*   **Manufacturers Data:** Equipment impedances are often specified in per-unit.
+*   **Transformer Turns Ratio Eliminated:** When using per-unit values calculated on appropriate bases, transformers can often be ignored in calculations (except for phase shift effects in three-phase systems).

-### Changing Base Values
+## Changing Base Values

-Often, it's necessary to change the base values used in a per-unit system, especially when dealing with interconnected systems with different voltage levels and base selections.
-The following formula is used to convert a per-unit impedance from one base to another:
+Sometimes, it becomes necessary to change the base values used in a per-unit system.
+This is particularly common when analyzing systems with multiple voltage levels where different sections of the system may have different base voltages.
+The following formula allows you to convert a per-unit value from one base to another:

-`Z_pu (new) = Z_pu (old) * (V_base (old) / V_base (new))^2 * (S_base (new) / S_base (old))`

-This formula is essential for ensuring that all components in a power system are represented on the same base, allowing for accurate calculations.
+$Z_{pu,new} = Z_{pu,old} \times \frac{V_{base,old}^2}{V_{base,new}^2} \times \frac{S_{base,new}}{S_{base,old}}$

+Similarly, for impedance:

+$I_{pu,new} = I_{pu,old} \times \frac{V_{base,old}}{V_{base,new}} \times \frac{S_{base,new}}{S_{base,old}}$

 **Example:**

-A transformer has a per-unit impedance of 0.05 pu on a 10 MVA, 13.8 kV base.
-What is the per-unit impedance on a 100 MVA, 138 kV base?
+Suppose a transformer has a per-unit impedance of 0.1 pu on a base of 10 MVA and 13.8 kV.
+What is its per-unit impedance on a base of 20 MVA and 34.5 kV?

-Using the formula:

-`Z_pu (new) = 0.05 * (13.8 / 138)^2 * (100 / 10) = 0.005`

-Therefore, the per-unit impedance on the new base is 0.005 pu.

-### Advantages of the Per-Unit System

-*   **Simplified Calculations:** Eliminates the need to refer impedances through transformers.
-*   **Standardized Values:** Typical impedance values for similar equipment fall within a narrow range in per-unit, facilitating quick estimations and comparisons.
-*   **Error Reduction:** Reduces the likelihood of errors in calculations due to the elimination of voltage level conversions.
-*   **System Understanding:** Provides a more intuitive understanding of system behavior by expressing values as percentages of base values.
-*   **Equipment Comparison:** Facilitates the comparison of equipment ratings and performance across different voltage and power levels.
+$Z_{pu,new} = 0.1 \text{ pu} \times \frac{(13.8 \text{ kV})^2}{(34.5 \text{ kV})^2} \times \frac{20 \text{ MVA}}{10 \text{ MVA}} = 0.032 \text{ pu}$

+## Three-Phase Systems

+The per-unit system can be readily applied to three-phase systems.
+When dealing with three-phase systems, the base apparent power ($S_{base}$) is typically the three-phase apparent power, and the base voltage ($V_{base}$) is the line-to-line voltage.
+The base impedance is calculated using the line-to-line base voltage.
+For single-phase equivalent circuits, the per-phase values are used.

-### Common Challenges and Solutions
+## Common Challenges and Solutions

-*   **Incorrect Base Value Selection:** Choosing inappropriate base values can lead to confusion and inaccurate results.  *Solution:* Carefully select base values that are representative of the system's operating conditions and equipment ratings.
-Consistency is key.
+*   **Incorrect Base Value Selection:** The most common error is using inconsistent base values.
+Ensure that the base values are clearly defined and consistently used throughout the entire system.
+Always double-check your base values!
+*   **Confusion with Single-Phase vs. Three-Phase:** Be careful to distinguish between single-phase and three-phase base values.
+For three-phase systems, use the three-phase apparent power and line-to-line voltage as base values.
+*   **Changing Base Values:** When changing base values, carefully apply the conversion formula to ensure accurate results.
+Pay close attention to which values are "old" and which are "new."
-*   **Forgetting to Convert Back to Actual Values:** After performing calculations in per-unit, it's crucial to convert the results back to actual values for practical applications. *Solution:* Always remember to multiply the per-unit value by the appropriate base value to obtain the actual value.
+*   **Forgetting to Convert Back:** Remember to convert your per-unit results back to actual values at the end of the calculation to obtain meaningful results.
-*   **Misunderstanding Three-Phase Systems:** Applying single-phase formulas directly to three-phase systems can lead to errors. *Solution:* Ensure that base values are defined on a per-phase basis for three-phase systems.
-Use line-to-neutral voltage for V<sub>base</sub>.
-*   **Changing Bases Mid-Calculation:** Changing base values in the middle of a calculation introduces complexity and potential for errors. *Solution:* Stick to one set of base values for the entire calculation, or convert all values to a common base before proceeding.

-### Practical Applications
+## Practical Applications

-The per-unit system is used extensively in various power system studies, including:
+The per-unit system is widely used in power system analysis for various applications, including:

-*   **Load Flow Analysis:** Determining the voltage and power flow throughout the system under various operating conditions.
+*   **Load Flow Studies:** Determining the voltage and current distribution in a power system under various operating conditions.
-*   **Short-Circuit Analysis:** Calculating fault currents during short-circuit conditions for protection coordination.
+*   **Fault Analysis:** Calculating fault currents during short circuits, which is essential for protective device coordination.
-*   **Stability Analysis:** Assessing the system's ability to maintain synchronism after a disturbance.
+*   **Stability Analysis:** Assessing the stability of a power system under transient conditions.
-*   **Protection Coordination:** Designing and coordinating protective devices to isolate faults and minimize system disruptions.
+*   **Protection Coordination:** Coordinating the operation of protective relays and circuit breakers to isolate faults effectively.
-*   **Transformer Modeling:** Representing transformers in power system models for accurate simulation and analysis.

-### Let's Practice

-Consider a single-phase power system with the following components:

-*   Generator: 10 MVA, 13.8 kV, Z = 0.1 pu
-*   Transformer T1: 10 MVA, 13.8 kV / 138 kV, Z = 0.08 pu
-*   Transmission Line: 100 miles, Z = 0.5 + j1.0 ohms/mile
-*   Transformer T2: 10 MVA, 138 kV / 13.8 kV, Z = 0.08 pu
-*   Load: 8 MVA, 0.8 power factor lagging, 13.8 kV

-1. Choose a common S<sub>base</sub> (e.g., 10 MVA).
-2. Determine the V<sub>base</sub> for each voltage level (13.8 kV and 138 kV).
-3. Calculate the base impedance for each voltage level.
-4. Convert the transmission line impedance to per-unit.
-5. Draw the per-unit impedance diagram of the system.

-This exercise reinforces the concepts and provides a hands-on experience in applying the per-unit system.

-### Summary
+## Summary

 The per-unit system is a powerful tool for simplifying power system calculations.
-By normalizing values with respect to chosen base values, it eliminates the need to refer impedances through transformers, reduces the likelihood of errors, and provides a more intuitive understanding of system behavior.
-Understanding and applying the per-unit system is essential for any power system engineer.
-Remember to carefully select base values, convert impedances to a common base, and convert results back to actual values for practical applications.
+By normalizing electrical quantities with respect to chosen base values, it eliminates the need to refer impedances across transformers, reduces the chance of errors, and provides a consistent way to represent and compare different power system components.
+Understanding the principles of base value selection, per-unit conversion, and base value changes is crucial for effectively applying the per-unit system in power system analysis.
+Remember to always double-check your base values and convert back to actual values at the end of your calculations!

+## Further Exploration

+For a deeper understanding, consider exploring the following resources:

+*   Stevenson, William D., Jr. *Elements of Power System Analysis*.
+McGraw-Hill.
+*   Glover, J. Duncan, Mulukutla S. Sarma, and Thomas J. Overbye. *Power System Analysis and Design*.
+Cengage Learning.

+Consider these points for further thought:

+*   How does the per-unit system simplify calculations in systems with multiple voltage levels?
+*   What are the advantages and disadvantages of using the per-unit system?
+*   How does the choice of base values affect the per-unit values of different components?